-The Policy Communication Working Group focuses on researching and enhancing the channels of communication between nutrition and obesity researchers and decision makers.
+The Policy Research Impact Working Group focuses on researching and enhancing the channels of communication between nutrition and obesity researchers and decision makers.

 The Rural Food Access Working Group aims to address research gaps and promote the role of research in policy identification, development and evaluation related to understanding and increasing access to healthy foods in rural areas.

 The Water Access Working Group focuses on policies and economic issues regarding free and safe water access.
 This group focuses primarily on school settings, but works within an overarching framework that may be applied to other settings.

 Cross-Network Working Groups are a collaborative effort of the Robert Wood Johnson Foundation’s Healthy Eating Research (HER) and Active Living Research (ALR) programs and the Centers for Disease Control and Prevention’s (CDC) Nutrition and Obesity Policy Research and Evaluation Network (NOPREN) and Physical Activity Policy Research Network (PAPRN).